|

 pointed out: "many good climbers are not able to

 cope with the jungle and choose to go home."
+Following machete strikes through the undergrowth with

 massive haul bags was tough.
 We were to travel the 'path',